Skip to footer content

 • PDF Manipulation: IronPDF can split a PDF file into many files, merge several PDF documents into one file, and edit PDFs that already exist.

-• PDF Forms: Because the library enables users to build and fill PDF forms, it is useful in scenarios where form data needs to be gathered and processed.
+• PDF Forms: The library enables users to build and fill PDF forms, making it useful in scenarios where form data needs to be gathered and processed.

 • Security Features: IronPDF may be used to encrypt PDF documents and provide password and permission protection.